By Paul Gallant, Sherry Gallant, Alan Chwick, & Joanne D. Eisen

 Don’t Forget the Ammo

 But since they may not be able to change the meaning at this late date, the weapons-prohibitionists have kept up a barrage of propaganda intended to get their demands heard and enacted.
 For example, they have been attempting to get ammunition covered by the Treaty in order to eliminate the crucial component of small arms.

-- In 2011, Hilde Wallacher an anti-gun researcher, whose focus is on the international arms trade, complained: “attempting to exclude any type of small arms ammunition will cause significant loopholes to the treaty, and leave it significantly weakened in its ability to prevent arms transfers that risks contributing to human rights violations or other humanitarian problems.”
+- In 2011, Hilde Wallacher, an anti-gun researcher, whose focus is on the international arms trade, complained: “attempting to exclude any type of small arms ammunition will cause significant loopholes to the treaty, and leave it significantly weakened in its ability to prevent arms transfers that risk contributing to human rights violations or other humanitarian problems.”

 - A May 2012 Oxfam paper stated the obvious: “Guns are useless without bullets….”

 - And a UNIDIR (United Nations Institute for Disarmament Research) paper commented that “while some states may have legitimate concerns about including ammunition in an ATT, ultimately there is no compelling reason for its exclusion.”